 Although New York City is massive, it’s very easy to get around thanks to the tons of different bus and subway lines.
 The New York subway is actually the largest subway system in the world, with over 470 stations.

 The most convenient and affordable option is to use public transportation.
 You can buy a SingleRide ticket for $3 at a vending machine.
 Though, if you’ll be using the subway often, which you most likely will, it’s better to buy a MetroCard for $1 and refill it as needed.

 If you can, avoid taking taxis at all costs.
 Most taxis charge you by the distance driven in addition to the amount of time that you’re in the vehicle, and with NYC traffic, that can seriously add up.

 Where to stay in New York City

-NYC consist of 5 different boroughs (Manhattan, Brooklyn, Queens, Bronx, and Staten Island) and hundreds of different neighborhoods.
+NYC consists of 5 different boroughs (Manhattan, Brooklyn, Queens, Bronx, and Staten Island) and hundreds of different neighborhoods.
 Generally speaking, Manhattan is one of the best boroughs to stay in NYC, especially if you’re a first-timer.

 If you’re interested in knowing more about the neighborhoods in NYC, be sure to check out my guide about the best areas to stay in New York City which includes 10 amazing neighborhoods with lots of useful tips and information about each area.

 Below you can find a few of the best hotels to stay for your 4 days in New York City, depending on your budget.

 Offering a restaurant and a fitness center, 1 Hotel Central Park is located right next to Central Park.
 Each room will provide you with air conditioning, a seating area, and a private bathroom.
 The on-site restaurant, Jams, features an open kitchen and it is open for breakfast, lunch, and dinner.